 kubectl create -f PATH_TO_FILE\gab-api-demo-deployment.yml service "gabdemo" created deployment "gabdemo" created

 After a few minutes if you look in the Azure Portal you will find that a public load balancer has been created by Kubernetes which will allow you to hit the API definition at http://IP_OF_LOADBALANCER/swagger

-You can also find this IP address by using the Kubernets management UI, which we can get to using a secured tunnel to the Kubernets management host (this step only works if you setup the ACS environment fully and downloaded credentials.
+You can also find this IP address by using the Kubernetes management UI, which we can get to using a secured tunnel to the Kubernetes management host (this step only works if you setup the ACS environment fully and downloaded credentials).

 At your command prompt type: